lmunch/x-trainer-convert/README.md

 Note: When the time is stopped during rest periods in between intervals nothing is logged.
 To compensate for for this dummy rest data is inserted.
 The dummy rest data is 130BPM, 15KM/t, 100W and 70RPM.
-This can cause a slightly lower training impulse score than the actual one.
+The heart rate is assumed to drop 20 beats per minute while resting until reaching 130.
+This can cause a slightly different training impulse score than the actual one.